Houdini 20.5 Character KineFX

 BindInput, BindOutput

 Defines the inputs and outputs of a graph.
-See this example for how to use BindInput() and BindOutput(), and specifying graph inputs for example uses of BindInput().
+For more information, see this example for how to use BindInput() and BindOutput(), and specifying graph inputs for example uses of BindInput().

 HoudiniVersion